Woman #1: What I think boys need most is just a really good dad.

-Jim: Yeah (Laughing), I can burn anything on the grill, man, I’m tellin’ you!
+Jim: Yeah, I can burn anything on the grill, man, I’m tellin’ you!

-Jonathan: Well, let me real briefly tell you somethin’ that happened.
-I was in South Texas driving on the freeway and I’d just come from the university speaking and I was livin’ the post-dopamine high of that was a great experience, right?
+Jonathan: Well, let me - let me real briefly tell you somethin’ that happened.
+I was in South Texas driving on the freeway and I’d just come from the university speaking and I was livin’ the post-dopamine high of, “That was a great experience,” right?
 And all of a sudden, I was in this car accident I didn’t see comin’.
-And I was doin’ 75 and that’s just one of those things you don’t know you’re in a car accident at 75-miles-an-hour on the freeway and all the air bags are deploying and all the glass is breaking and you’re thinking, well, at that time I was thinking, “I’m gonna die in this car accident.”
-I didn’t even see it comin’ and I only had one other thought goin’ through my mind is, that who’s gonna raise my boys?
+And I was doin’ 75 and that’s just one of those things - if you don’t know you’re in a car accident at 75-miles-an-hour on the freeway and all the air bags are deploying and all the glass is breaking and you’re thinking, well, at that time I was thinking, “I’m gonna die in this car accident.”
+I didn’t even see it comin’ and I only had one other thought goin’ through my mind is that, “Who’s gonna raise my boys?”

 Jim: Yeah, isn’t that interesting at that moment?

-Jonathan: Yeah, I wasn’t worried about my wife.
+Jonathan: Yeah, the - I wasn’t worried about my wife.
 She is street smart and sassy and beautiful.
 There’s gonna be a long line up at my memorial service of guys asking her out on a date.
-But my boys, who would raise my boys to be good men?
+But my boys, who’s - who would raise my boys to be good men?

-Jim: Well, what did that motivate you to do after the accident?
+Jim: What did that motivate you to do after the accident?

 Jim: Huh, those are good, good little things to be doing.
 Talk to that single mom.
 I mean, this is part of our culture today where dads are not involved for whatever reason in their kids and in their sons’ lives.
 Talk to that mom who is desperate for a man to be a mentor to her boy.
 What can she do to a certain point?
 And then what can she not do to help that boy become a man?

-Jonathan: Moms, dads, teach your boys how to open-doors, to be chivalrous, to do for others and they want to be done for them.
+Jonathan: Moms, dads, teach your boys how to be - open doors, to be chivalrous, to do for others and they want to be done for them.

 Jim: Yeah and that’s the point.
 You’re teaching a higher spiritual value there.
 You’re not trying to be a downer for people at all.

-Jim: And I think that’s a great value to teach.
+Jim: And I think that’s a great - a great value to teach.
 Jonathan, one of the most important things we need to pass on to our boys is our faith.
-I mean that’s like Job 1.
+I mean that’s like job 1.
 And describe how you’ve done this with your sons.

 Jonathan: A long time ago, a very wise woman gave me instruction on how to speak to my boys.
-My boys were little at the time and Reed had a thermonuclear meltdown in a candy store, (Laughter) total temper tantrum.
+My boys were little at the time, and Reed was - had a thermonuclear meltdown in a candy store...

 Jim: Never happened to me.